-Class Notation Description Application Rule Requirement, Design (1) Rule Requirement, Survey BULK CARRIER Ships with L < 90 m intended primarily to carry dry cargo in bulk and not subject to the TL Common Structural Rules for Bulk Carriers and Oil Tankers.
+Class Notation Description Application Rule Requirement, Design (1) Rule Requirement, Survey BULK CARRIER Ships with L < 90 m intended primarily to carry dry cargo in bulk and not subject to the IACS Common Structural Rules for Bulk Carriers and Oil Tankers.
 Entries will be made into the Certificate as to whether specified cargo holds may be empty in case of alternating loading.
 Additional indications of the types of cargo for which the ship is strengthened may be entered into the Certificate.
-Bulk carriers - Part A (Chapter 1 - Hull, Chapter 2 - Material, Chapter 3 - Welding), - Part B (Chapter 4 - Machinery, Chapter 4-1 Automation, Chapter 5 - Electrical Installations), - Part A Chapter 1 Hull, Section 27 Classification and Surveys Section 3, L BC-C (2) Bulk carriers designed to carry dry bulk cargoes of cargo density less than 1.0 t/m3 - Part A (Chapter 1 - Hull, Chapter 2 - Material, Chapter 3 - Welding), - Part B (Chapter 4 - Machinery, Chapter 4-1 Automation, Chapter 5 - Electrical Installations), - Part A Chapter 1 Hull, Section 27 BC-B (2) Bulk carries designed to carry dry bulk cargoes of cargo density of 1,0 t/m3 and above with all cargo holds loaded in addition to BC-C conditions BC-A (2) Bulk carries designed to carry dry bulk cargoes of cargo density of 1,0 t/m3 and above with specified holds empty at maximum draught in addition to BC-B conditions For bulk carrier notations BC-A, BC-B and BC-C not {no MP} {maximum cargo density t/m3} designed for loading and unloading in multiple port Bulk carrier notations BC-A and BC-B designed for a maximum cargo density {holds a,b, may be empty} 3,0 t/m3 For bulk carriers with notation BC-A
+Bulk carriers - Part A (Chapter 1 - Hull, Chapter 2 - Material, Chapter 3 - Welding), - Part B (Chapter 4 - Machinery, Chapter 4-1 Automation, Chapter 5 - Electrical Installations), - Part A Chapter 1 Hull, Section 27 Classification and Surveys Section 3 and Section 3, L BC-C (2) Bulk carriers designed to carry dry bulk cargoes of cargo density less than 1.0 t/m - Part A (Chapter 1 - Hull, Chapter 2 - Material, Chapter 3 - BC-B (2) Bulk carries designed to carry dry bulk cargoes of cargo density of 1,0 t/m3 and above with all cargo holds loaded in addition to BC-C conditions BC-A (2) Bulk carries designed to carry dry bulk cargoes of cargo density of 1,0 t/m3 and above with specified holds empty at maximum draught in addition to BC-B conditions Welding), - Part B (Chapter 4 - Machinery, Chapter 4-1 Automation, Chapter 5 - Electrical Installations), - Part A Chapter 1 Hull, Section 27 {no MP} For bulk carrier notations BC-A, BC-B and BC-C not designed for loading and unloading in multiple port {maximum cargo density t/m3} Bulk carrier notations BC-A and BC-B designed for a maximum cargo density 3,0 t/m

-Class Notation Description Application Rule Requirement, Design (1) Rule Requirement, Survey G For holds designed for loading/discharging by grabs.
+Class Notation Description Application Rule Requirement, Design (1) Rule Requirement, Survey {holds a,b, may be empty} For bulk carriers with notation BC-A G For holds designed for loading/discharging by grabs.
 See Table 2.20